-So, how much exercise does a Lab need?
-Labrador Retrievers need at least 2 hours of exercise daily, to remain physically and mentally healthy.
-They will need plenty of exercise because they were bred for active lifestyles and they’re prone to obesity.
-After all, Labs were developed as flushing dogs that spent many hours a day on hunting trips.
+To remain physically and mentally healthy, Labrador Retrievers need roughly 2 hours of exercise per day.
+They need a lot of physical activities because they were original bred to live active lifestyles.
+In the past, Labs were developed as flushing dogs that spent many hours a day on hunting trips.
+And according to research, Labradors are prone obesity.

 Full of energy, Labradors need more exercise than the average dog.
 But why do these dogs need this much physical activity to remain healthy?
 Read on, and we’ll discuss why they it and how they can get their essential daily exercise in.